 - 5.1 The University guarantees that all complaints that are reported will be taken seriously, will be investigated expeditiously and that all parties will be treated with respect. - 5.2 AKU encourages the reporting of all incidents of harassment, regardless of who the alleged offender may be.
-Students, who either believe that they have become the victim of harassment or have witnessed harassment, should immediately discuss their concerns with the Dean / Director of their academic entity, director / coordinator / academic head of their programme, Associate Dean, PGME, a member of the Campus and Student Life office or the Associate Vice-Provost (Student Experience).
+Students, who either believe that they have become the victim of harassment or have witnessed harassment, should immediately discuss their concerns with the Dean / Director of their academic entity, director / coordinator / academic head of their programme, Associate Dean, PGME, or the Dean of Students / University Registrar & Associate Vice Provost, as applicable.